Merab Tato Kutalia

-Software Engineer with 8 years of experience, specializing in Android.
-An active contributor of AndroidX libraries.
+Software Engineer specializing in Android.
 He is a fan of all things in software engineering.
-Out of work, Merab maintains an active podcast about work ethics and career growth, writes tech blogs, and is a GDG organizer and speaker at international meetups/conferences (droidcon, DevFest, OWASP) and beyond.
+Tato maintains an active podcast about work ethics and career growth and writes tech blogs.
+He is a GDG organizer and speaker at international conferences (DroidCon, DevFest, OWASP).
 Community builder.
 Does 1:1 mentoring.
 Alongside his technological pursuits, he is an amateur cyclist and runner.

 Android reverse engineering & malware injection.
 As Android engineers, we often like tinkering with the platform and for us, it is much easier to recognize some patterns while analyzing malicious code which gives us a huge advantage.
 This talk aims to explore the basics of reverse engineering, trending tools.
 How to decompile, disassemble the application, how to find malicious code snippets, and what are the possible pitfalls.
 Difference between static and dynamic analysis.
 A little bit about Smali and DEX compilers.
 We will have 2 live demos.
 First: show how to reverse engineer an application and second: at the end of the session, we will decompile APK, plant malicious code, repackage again and install it on the device to test it for educational purposes.
 Also will provide some introductory info on what is the Catch The Flag challenges and how we can practice.